lukaspodmelle/wordpress-ajax-like-button/README.md

-WP like button (ajax)
+WordPress post like button ♥
 ===================
 A like button for WordPress that can be used anywhere you want.

-How it works: It's a WordPress function that stores the IP address of those who like in the post's metabox.
-Based on the IP address, it can remember who previously liked and keep the heart icon active ♥
+It utilizes a post's metabox to store the number of likes, as well as the IP addresses of those who liked.
+Based on the IP address, it can remember who previously liked and keep the heart icon active.

-##Include the php files (functions.php):
+### Include the php files (functions.php):
 ```php
    <?php
    include_once('inc/like-metabox.php');